jvns/hadoop_fun/README.md

 hadoop_fun
 ==========

 Some Python code to help you have fun with Hadoop.
 Unmaintained.
+If you `pip install snakebite` it's possible that this code will work for you too!

 Example code: